Why Your Vagus Nerve Deserves a Standing Ovation

 🌀 Increases vagal tone helping to calm your nervous system and improve stress resilience.

-🌀 Improved sleep calming the fight-or-flight response helps your brain stop waking you up at 3 a.m.
+🌀 Improved sleep by calming the fight-or-flight response

 🌀 Encourages deep relaxation by activating the parasympathetic nervous system, helping your body reset and recharge.